 - In the downloads for this lesson you will find a solid paper and a flower.
-Download, unzip, and open the paper document now. - In the Menu Bar, choose Image > Duplicate to create a copy.
-Click OK. - Close the original Solid Paper document.
+Download, unzip, and open the paper document now. - In the Menu Bar, choose File > Duplicate to create a copy.
+Click OK. - Close the original Solid Paper document. - In the Menu Bar, choose Window > Images > Consolidate All to Tabs.